 All University employees and students are responsible for adhering to the Alcohol and Other Drug Policy.
 Faculty and staff members who violate this policy are referred to the appropriate unit administrator.
 Students are referred to the Assistant Vice President for University Services for disciplinary action.
-The University President and designees are the ultimate authority responsible for prosecution, expulsion, disciplinary action, and/or termination of employment.
+The University President and designees are the ultimate authority responsible for offender at the time of the commission of the crime is immaterial, except as follows: